Skip To Content Skip To Menu Skip To Footer

 Frequently Asked Questions

-Proxy Access provides an opportunity for Dickinson students to grant online access to their student account information, financial aid, and other access using Banner Self-Service.
-This is called granting “proxy access,” and the other person is referred to as the proxy.
-The most common scenario is granting a parent or spouse access to a student’s information.
+Proxy Access provides an opportunity for Dickinson students to grant online access to their student account details, financial aid awards, academic record, and other information using Banner Self-Service.
+This is called granting “proxy access,” and the person being granted access is referred to as the proxy user.
+The most common scenario is granting a parent or legal guardian access to a student’s information.
 Access is granted by the student, who must provide a valid e-mail address for the designated proxy.

 Frequently Asked Questions by Students